Bacolod City Western Visayas, Philippines Travel Guide

 Negros Oriental's Twin Lakes or Bais Bay for natural beauty and wildlife.

-Experience Bacolod's famous festival in October for celebrations.
+Experience Bacolod's famous event in The month of october for celebrations.

 Ideal for island-hopping and outdoor activities (March-May).